Stimulant: Serotonin 5-HT_{2A} receptor agonists

-Recreational use and issues of abuse
+Recreational use and abuse

 Stimulants enhance the activity of the central and peripheral nervous systems.
-Common effects may include increased alertness, awareness, wakefulness, endurance, productivity, and motivation, arousal, locomotion, heart rate, and blood pressure, and a diminished desire for food and sleep.
+Common effects may include increased alertness, awareness, wakefulness, endurance, productivity and motivation, arousal, locomotion, heart rate and blood pressure, and a diminished desire for food and sleep.
 Use of stimulants may cause the body to reduce significantly its production of natural body chemicals that fulfill similar functions.
 Until the body reestablishes its normal state, once the effect of the ingested stimulant has worn off the user may feel depressed, lethargic, confused, and miserable.
-This is referred to as a "crash", and may provoke reuse of the stimulant.
+This state is referred to as a "crash", and may provoke reuse of the stimulant.

 Abuse of central nervous system (CNS) stimulants is common.
 Addiction to some CNS stimulants can quickly lead to medical, psychiatric, and psychosocial deterioration.
 Drug tolerance, dependence, and sensitization as well as a withdrawal syndrome can occur.
 Stimulants may be screened for in animal discrimination and self-administration models which have high sensitivity albeit low specificity.
 Research on a progressive ratio self-administration protocol has found amphetamine, methylphenidate, modafinil, cocaine, and nicotine to all have a higher break point than placebo that scales with dose indicating reinforcing effects.
 A progressive ratio self-administration protocol is a way of testing how much an animal or a human wants a drug by making them do a certain action (like pressing a lever or poking a nose device) to get the drug.
 The number of actions needed to get the drug increases every time, so it becomes harder and harder to get the drug.
 The highest number of actions that the animal or human is willing to do to get the drug is called the break point.
 The higher the break point, the more the animal or human wants the drug.
 In contrast to the classical stimulants such as amphetamine, the effects of modafinil depend on what the animals or humans have to do after getting the drug.
 If they have to do a performance task, like solving a puzzle or remembering something, modafinil makes them work harder for it than placebo, and the subjects wanted to self-administer modafinil.
 But if they had to do a relaxation task, like listening to music or watching a video, the subjects did not want to self-administer modafinil.
 This suggests that modafinil is more rewarding when it helps the animals or humans do something better or faster, especially considering that modafinil is not commonly abused or depended on by people, unlike other stimulants.